lukebinmore/Guild-Of-Geeks/docs/PLANNING.md

 ### **Fonts**

-Fonts were selected from <a href="https://fonts.google.com/" target="_blank">Google Fonts</a> based on how they looked in the given color scheme, and how they suited the relevant topics that will be present on the site.
+Fonts were selected from [Google Fonts](https://fonts.google.com/) based on how they looked in the given color scheme, and how they suited the relevant topics that will be present on the site.

 **Headings/Titles: Anton**